 Skip the line entry plus a canal cruise – a very similar offering to the tour above except you get a ticket to take a canal cruise at your lesiure.
 This one is through Viator and is one of their best-sellers.

 Entry to Keukenhof Gardens and a windmill sightseeing cruise – if you want to make a day of it, this €50 tour will take you on a cruise past some of Amsterdam’s famous windmills (you even get to go inside one), you then sail past the tulip fields (camera ready).
-The tour is topped off with skip the line entry to Keukenhof gardens.
+The tour is topped off with skip the line entry.

-The Keukenhof Gardens dates are specific and change each year.
-Typically from March to May which is the best time to see tulips in Amsterdam.
+The dates are specific and change each year.
+Typically from March to May which is the best time to see the tulips.

 The park is open from 8am to 7.30pm.